- Book river cruises with Just You from just £1,099

 - Pay no single supplement on cruise bookings

-The April weather guide for Dusseldorf, Germany shows long term weather averages processed from data supplied by CRU (University of East Anglia), the Met Office & the Netherlands Meteorological Institute.
+The August weather guide for Italy shows long term weather averages processed from data supplied by CRU (University of East Anglia), the Met Office & the Netherlands Meteorological Institute.
 Find out more about our data sources.

-How warm is it in Dusseldorf in April?
+How hot is it in Italy in August?

 Daytime temperatures usually reach 30°C in Rome, Italy in August with moderate heat and humidity, falling to 17°C at night.

-How sunny is it in Dusseldorf in April?
+How sunny is it in Italy in August?

-There are normally 5 hours of bright sunshine each day in Dusseldorf in April - that's 35% of daylight hours.
+There are normally 10 hours of bright sunshine each day in Rome, Italy in August - that's 70% of daylight hours.

-There are usually 16 days with some rain in Dusseldorf in April and the average monthly rainfall is 59mm.
+There are usually 6 days with some rain in Rome, Italy in August and the average monthly rainfall is 35mm.

-Dusseldorf sunrise & sunset times for April 2020
+Italy sunrise & sunset times for August 2020

-Browse the sunrise & sunset times for Dusseldorf in April 2020.
-Select a month to view Dusseldorf sunrise & sunset times for the next twelve months.
+Browse the sunrise & sunset times for Italy in August 2020.
+Select a month to view Italy sunrise & sunset times for the next twelve months.
 The Italy sunrise & sunset times shown below are for Rome.